I5UCC/VRCTextboxSTT/README.md

   - ~400MB of available RAM.

 > [!NOTE]
-> Depending on settings changed in the program those requirements can change exponentially.
+> Depending on settings changed in the program inference requirements can change exponentially.

 # Demo